Paratroopers' Day: History

 The birthday of the Airborne Forces is considered to be 2 August 1930.
 On this day at military exercises of the Moscow Military District, a 12 member paratrooper unit was parachuted for performing a tactical task.
 Airborne Forces Day is currently celebrated on 2 August, on the basis of the Decree of the President of the Russian Federation dated May 31, 2006 “On the Establishment of Professional Holidays and Memorable Days in the Armed Forces of the Russian Federation".

-In Ukraine, from 1999 to 2017 Airmobile Forces Day day was celebrated on 2 August.
+In Ukraine, from 1999 to 2017 Airmobile Forces Day was celebrated on 2 August.
 From 2017 Ukraine’s Airmobile Forces were renamed Air Assault Forces, their traditions revised, and a new Air Assault Forces Day declared 21 November, which is the day of the patron of the paratroopers, Archangel Michael.
 According to President Petro Poroshenko this move was "Ukrainianization of the historical and political calendar - to replace the Soviet-Russian imposed on us."

 Celebrations

 Airborne Forces Day, which is a professional holiday for active and reserve airborne troops, is traditionally celebrated throughout Russia, Belarus and other countries.
 During the holiday, many cities traditionally held demonstrations of paratroopers, concerts, charity events, festivals, crafts fairs and souvenirs exhibition and sale.
-In some Russian cities, it is customary to turn off the fountains on the day of the Airborne Forces and to release all employees responsible for their work on a day off.
-This is done in order to reduce the damage from the celebration.